LabVIEW-Community-CI-CD/open-source/CONTRIBUTING.md

 ## Requirement Traceability

 Each requirement is tracked as an issue or entry in `requirements.json`.
+Whenever you introduce a new feature or fix, add a new requirement or update an existing ID in `requirements.json` accordingly.
 Every code change must reference the requirement it addresses, and each requirement must be covered by at least one automated test.

+Embed the relevant requirement ID in new test cases; the testing framework parses these annotations when generating the traceability report.

+During code reviews, missing requirement IDs or missing tests for a change are must-fix issues.
 The CI pipeline checks these links and reports missing associations.

 ## Commit Messages

 Each commit should reference at least one requirement ID defined in `requirements.json` (for example, `REQ-001`).
-Pull requests are automatically checked for this convention.
+Pull requests lacking requirement references or associated tests must be updated before merging.